Our Team

 Angela Lee is a third-year undergraduate student double-majoring in International Studies and Moral and Political Economy.
 On campus, she serves as the Vice President of the Korean American Student Association (KASA) and the Vice President of Communications and Events for Hopkins Policy and Public Service Network (HPPSN).
 At the Lab, she covers research briefs on the Chief AI Officer, AI integration into the workplace, and upskilling/reskilling.
 She is also a part of the HCD marketing and outreach team.

-Arafat Kabir joined the Human Capital Development Lab as its inaugural team member, working with director Rick Smith to develop early initiatives—from crafting grant proposals to coordinating the Lab’s foundational events.
-As Content Curator, he creates and organizes materials that translate the Lab’s research into accessible formats for diverse audiences.
+Arafat Kabir joined the Lab as its inaugural team member, working with Faculty Director Rick Smith to develop early initiatives—from crafting grant proposals to coordinating the Lab’s foundational events.
+As an advisor to the Lab, he provides editorial guidance and mentors undergraduate research assistants on content curation.

 Holly Ya-Fan Chung is a Data Analyst at the Human Capital Development Lab at Johns Hopkins Carey Business School and a recent PhD graduate from Johns Hopkins Bloomberg School of Public Health in International Health (human nutrition).
 With over 8 years of experience in research, program management, and program evaluation across multiple countries, her work involves advanced statistical modeling using STATA/SAS on complex survey designs, developing theories of change and logic models, and managing multi-country datasets.
 Her research background in program effectiveness, nutrition/health, and experience working with populations across East, Southeast, and Central Asia, and West Africa, naturally aligns with the lab’s focus on optimizing human capital and employee well-being, bringing insights from public health contexts to organizational research.